White Chocolate Cranberry Cookies

 - Chocolate chip – I like the combination of chocolate with cranberries.
 Especially, because cranberries are tart, so the chocolate adds a nice depth of flavor.

-- Sugar - The light brown sugar keeps them soft but the white sugar makes them crisp giving this cookie a perfect texture.
+- Sugar – The light brown sugar keeps them soft, but the white sugar makes them crisp, giving this cookie a perfect texture.

 - Spices – You can use cinnamon, nutmeg, pumpkin spice, or gingerbread spice.
 Today, I am not using any spices.

-- Chocolate - I am using bittersweet chocolate chips but you can also use white chocolate chips or a chopped chocolate bar.
+- Chocolate – I am using bittersweet chocolate chips, but you can also use white chocolate chips or a chopped chocolate bar.

 - Vanilla – You can use vanilla extract, bean paste, or vanilla sugar.

-Chocolate chip cranberry cookies
+Step-by-step: Chocolate chip cranberry cookies

 - Preheat the oven at 350°F / 177°C / Gas Mark 4